lshaoqin/aichallenge/README.md

 ---
 This project works on the [PetFinder.my Adoption Prediction Dataset](https://www.kaggle.com/c/petfinder-adoption-prediction/data) and consists of the following parts:
 - Exploratory Data Analysis (EDA) of the dataset at eda.ipynb
-- Code to train a classification model using the categorical columns in the dataset
+- Code to train a classification model using the categorical columns in the dataset (src/cat_models.py)
-- Code to train a neural network using the description column in the dataset
+- Code to train a neural network using the description column in the dataset (src/text_models.py)
+- Methods for dataset preprocessing (src/dataprep.py), yaml processing(src/read_yaml.py) and model predictions (src/predictions.py)
-- A pipeline and configuration file to run the code
+- A pipeline(run.sh) and configuration file(config.yaml) to run the code
+- A pretrained gradient boosting model (saved_models/cat_model.pkl) and a pretrained CNN model (saved_models/text_model.keras) for the dataset

+eda.ipynb was primarily run on Windows Python 3.9.9 and the pipeline was run on Ubuntu 22.04.3 LTS on Python 3.10.6.
+Due to a lack of foresight and experience, the requirements.txt file was generated for the pipeline, and some parts of the EDA may not run with the same package versions.

 ## Quickstart
 1. Create a virtual environment